Harshithachitikina/hospitalmanagement/README.md

-# 🏥 Omega Hospital Management System
+# 🏥  Hospital Management System

 A simple and responsive **Hospital Management System** developed using **Python Flask** and **SQLite**.
 This project provides an easy-to-use interface for managing hospital staff information and can be extended to include patients, doctors, appointments, and billing.